-When designing our four-bedroom, off-grid solar home on a small acreage west of Melbourne, my family and I found there were plenty of sustainability lessons to be learnt from local historical architecture.
-We found Melbourne-based sustainable design architect Sarah Rickard of Positive Footprints Architects helped out with our queries.
+When designing an off-grid solar family home, there were plenty of sustainability lessons to be learnt from local historical architecture.
+Melbourne-based sustainable design architect Sarah Rickard of Positive Footprints Architects has helped out with some insight.

 “Early Australian architectural design was all about passive heating and cooling, which is why heritage properties remain popular today,” says Sarah.